Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

 \subsubsection{Optimal Parameter Selection}

 The main idea behind this optimization is to find the optimal encryption parameters that minimize the noise growth during the proposed convolution.
-This noise budget saving, in turn, allows us to choose a larger decomposition basis for computationally costly {\bf HRot} (see Section~\ref{sec:background}), thereby reducing the overall amount of computation.
+This noise budget saving, in turn, allows us to choose a larger decomposition base for computationally costly {\bf HRot} (see Section~\ref{sec:background}), thereby reducing the overall amount of computation.

 For optimal parameter selection, we should understand how the encryption parameters affect noise in ciphertext during convolution.
 As described in Section~\ref{sec:background}, {\bf PMult} boosts noise by a factor of $np/2$ in the worst case, while {\bf CMult} with $f_0$ does by a factor of only $f_0$, which is much less than $p$.
-Moreover, in the proposed convolution, {\bf PMult} is always performed with the fixed plaintext polynomial containing $[1,-1]$ in its slots, which has only two non-zero terms and all the other coefficients are zero.
-The two non-zero coefficients in this sparse polynomial are identical, and their values are determined by the plaintext modulus $p$ and the polynomial degree $n$.
+Moreover, in Hyena, {\bf PMult} is always performed with the fixed plaintext polynomial packing $[1,-1]$ in its slots.
+We note that such polynomial has only two non-zero terms and all the other coefficients are zero.
+Furthermore, the two non-zero coefficients in this sparse polynomial are identical, and their values are determined by $p$ and $n$.
 If we denote the non-zero coefficient as $h_{p,n}$, then {\bf PMult} with the plaintext containing $[1,-1]$ boosts noise by a factor of $2h_{p,n}$ only.
-Hence, performing {\bf PMult} with a plaintext packing $[f_0, f_1]$ in the proposed convolution increases noise by a factor of $(f_0 + 2f_1h_{p,n})$, as opposed to $np/2$ in conventional {\bf PMult}.
+Hence, performing {\bf PMult} with a plaintext packing $[f_0, f_1]$ in Hyena increases noise by a factor of $(f_0+f_1 + 2(f_0-f_1)h_{p,n})/2$, as opposed to $np/2$ in conventional {\bf PMult}.
 For instance, if the same encryption parameters as in Gazelle~\cite{juvekar2018gazelle} are used, i.e., $n$=2048 and $p$=307201 (19-bit prime), then $h_{p,n}$=84248 (17 bits).
-Since $f_0$ and $f_1$ are decided by the kernel elements typically less than 8 bits, {\bf PMult} in the proposed convolution increases noise by at most 25 bits, while the conventional method does by 29 bits.
-Due to the less noise growth, the proposed convolution can choose a larger decomposition base for {\bf HRot}, leading to lower computational overhead.
+Since $f_0$ and $f_1$ are the kernel elements typically less than 8 bits, {\bf PMult} in Hyena increases noise by at most 25 bits, while the conventional method does by 29 bits.
+Due to the less noise growth, Hyena can choose a larger decomposition base for {\bf HRot}, leading to lower computational overhead.